UbuntuOpenStore/openstore-web-dev/packages/click-parser/README.md

                     webappProperties: Object of the app's webapp properties (if it exists)
                     webappInject: Boolean, whether or not the webapp is injecting a js script (only applicable to type == 'webapp')
-                    hooks: Object of the hooks for this app listed in the click's manifest
+                    hooks: Object of the hooks for this app listed in the click's manifest }
-                    daemon: String of the daemon type for this snap (or false)
-                    daemon: String of the command for this snap (or false) }
             architecture: String of the package's architecture (all, armhf, i386, amd64, arm64)
             description: String of the package's description